bumbu/bumbu.github.io/_posts/2018-07-03-building-a-garden-table-from-recycled-wood.md

 ---
-title: "Building a garden table from recycled wood"
+title: "Building a garden table from recycled wood for 39£"
 date: 2018-07-03 10:00:00 +0000
 layout: post
 permalink: /building-a-garden-table-from-recycled-wood